apioo/psx/doc/getting_started/table.rst

 Table
 =====

-PSX provides a table controller which can create an REST endpoint to CRUD data on an table.
-The table API extends the schema API but gets all needed schema informations from an sql table.
+PSX provides a table controller which can create a REST endpoint to CRUD data on a table.
+The table API extends the schema API but gets all needed schema informations from a SQL table.

 Definition
 ----------

 In order to create an API PSX needs meta informations about the table.
-By default PSX uses an simple table class which contains such informations.
+By default PSX uses a simple table class which contains such informations.
 Here an example how a simple table can look:

 .. code-block:: php